 “Not only was Tonya a determined racer who liked nothing more than getting completely muddy with her teammates, she was a staunch advocate for women’s reproductive rights.
 Our community has lost a giant.” ~ Rhonda

-This spring, if it’s safe to do so, Sorella Forte members will hold a memorial ride for Tonya.
+This summer, if it’s safe to do so, Sorella Forte members will hold a memorial ride for Tonya.
 Additionally, a scholarship in her name is being explored.